profgyuri/Listen2MeRefined/README.md

  - Exstensible .wav files are skipped both in analyzing, or if already analyzed, then from playing
  - Scrollbar is still not visible
  - Shuffling can cause a crash when the currently loaded song is not in the playlist
- - Crashing when the selected folder does not contain music files (fix ready)
- - Clearing metadata introduces so far unknown errors with the database